 Having lived in Japan I have eaten Japanese cuisine and I had one real favourite.
 Something that you don’t see enough off.
 Cooking done at your table with portable hibachi grills.
 This is where you make your own marinades, and coat your meat in them.
 Before you cook the marinated meat on the portable hibachi and serve it with the unlimited rice the restaurant gives you.
 This is a bit like steaks cooked on a hot stone you can find here in certain restaurants.
 Another great thing about restaurants in Japan was their menus.
 Pictures were beside each dish on the menu, allowing you to see what you were ordering.
 Very handy if the menu was only in Japanese.

 Walking through the restaurant I saw my two lunch companions at the back.
-We were here during a quiet and could have our pick of where to seat.
+We were here during a quiet time and could have our pick of where to seat.

 There was 80’s music playing in the background but it was not too loud.
 Allowing us to have a conversation without having to shout.